 [04:28] He took them to a seminar on how to use Audacity.
 He gave them a website to do it.
 I’m so full of excitement about what’s going to happen.
 We get back and I tell them, “The assignment is, at the end of the semester, you’re going to turn in a final paper, and you’ll turn in a podcast of that paper.”

 [04:46] I find out, as the semester goes along, that only one of the students in the classroom has ever listened to podcasts, none of the rest of them.
 I was wrong about that assumption.
 They don’t care about podcasts, and I assign it.

 [04:58] What happens is at the end of the semester…Can somebody guess what I got at the end of the semester?
 Anybody want to guess?
 They did all the assignments.
 They turn in their papers.
 They turn in their podcast.
 Oh, it was terrible.

-Professor Sloop: [05:09] There’d a little sound at the beginning, because they had some cool music they wanted to include.
-They read their papers and ended with a little bit of sound.
+Professor Sloop: [05:09] There’d be a little sound at the beginning, because they had some cool music they wanted to include, and then they read their papers and ended with a little bit of sound.
 It so disappointed me.

 [05:21] It so disappointed me, but all I could do is listen and be….I’m going to confess, I quit after a while.
 I mean, I listened at the beginning, I’d read the paper and say, “Oh, it’s this again.”

 [05:29] Failure on my part, a couple of failures.
 One of the failures was I did not think about where my students were starting from.
 I was making an assumption based on a truism that we say all the time, which isn’t actually as true as we think.

 [05:43] The students aren’t what we think always and the faculty aren’t as backwards as we think always.
 We’re all starting at different positions.
 We have to start off with, where are the students?
 How far along are they, and what do they know?